laderast/flowDashboard/readme.md

 ## Installing `flowDashboard`

 The shiny modules themselves are not dependent on any Bioconductor packages.
-However, in building the data objects that plug into the dashboards, `flowDashboard` is dependent upon `flowCore` and `flowWorkspace`.
+However, in building the data objects that plug into the dashboards, `flowDashboard` is dependent upon `flowCore` and `flowWorkspace`, mostly for the `GatingSet` objects.

 ```
 source("http://www.bioconductor.org/biocLite.R")